JavGuerra/Sinclair-QL-SCR-viewer/README.md

 To represent pixel colors in mode 4, the pattern of each of the two bytes is GGGGGGGG and RRRRRRRR respectively.
 The blue B value is changed to 255 if the G and R values are 1.

 To preserve the 4:3 aspect ratio of the image, the resolution of the displayed image is 1024x768, so that for each pixel in the original image in mode 8, 4 pixels are painted horizontally and 3 pixels vertically, and, For each pixel in mode 4, two pixels are painted horizontally and three vertically.

+The application automatically detects the image mode knowing that, if the entire image has its flash bits (F) set to 0, it is most certainly an image in mode 8, and that if there are any bits that correspond to the bits green color of the image in mode 4, then it is an image in this mode, and makes the switch to the appropriate display mode.

 Once the image is loaded in the application, it is possible to change the display mode via the mode button.